Chuckie Egg 2

 Chuckie Egg 2 is the sequel to 1983 video game Chuckie Egg.
-Released in 1985 and featuring the same lead character, Henhouse Harry, the game took players beyond the single-screen format of the original into a large factory.
-Here, Harry had to assemble a toy-carrying chocolate egg from its constituent parts (sugar, milk and cocoa powder) and deliver it to the dispatch lorry.
+Released in 1985 and featuring the same lead character, Henhouse Harry, the game takes players beyond the single-screen format of the original into a large factory.
+Here, Harry has to assemble a toy-carrying chocolate egg from its constituent parts (sugar, milk and cocoa powder) and deliver it to the dispatch lorry.
 On completion the quest restarted, with more monsters and an alternative toy.

 Gameplay

 The game features 120 screens arranged in 10x12 grid, beginning at the top of left.
 Some moving objects are fatal to touch, while others bounce Harry around the screen.
 The factory is divided into thematic sections.
 Milk is collected in an ice zone, cocoa in a purple zone in which most enemies are monkeys, sugar in an industrial blue zone and the toy in a brick zone that bears the most resemblance to the original game.
 The egg maker, which needs all ingredients and the toy to function, is located in a zone infamous for allowing Harry to fall to his death through the "slippery" pipes.

 Several transitional zones exist between these task-centred areas, and due to the game's non-linear layout a number of these can be bypassed in any successful completion.

 After delivery of the completed egg, the game restarts with additional monsters and a different toy to assemble.
 In order, these are: a motorbike, a vintage car, a yacht, a space shuttle.

 Players receive points for moving to a new screen for the first time, as well as for picking up (by moving over them) various objects including fruit, tools and eggs.
 The scoring received for these objects is inconsistent both between screens and each time the game is played.